jundalisay/superb/content/en/research/socrates/phaedo/chapter-10.md

 I return your good wishes, and will do as you bid.
 [Turning to us] How charming he is.
 Since I have been in prison he has always been coming to see me, and was good to me.
 Now see how generously he sorrows on my account.
 We must do as he says, Crito; and therefore let the cup be brought, if the poison is prepared= if not, let the attendant prepare some.
 {{< /l >}}

+{{< r a="Crito" >}}
-Yet, said Crito, the sun is still upon the hill-tops, and I know that many a one has taken the draught late, and after the announcement has been made to him, he has eaten and drunk, and enjoyed the society of his beloved; do not hurry—there is time enough.
+Yet, the sun is still upon the hill-tops, and I know that many a one has taken the draught late, and after the announcement has been made to him, he has eaten and drunk, and enjoyed the society of his beloved; do not hurry—there is time enough.
+{{< /r  >}}

 {{< l a="Socrates" >}}
 Yes, Crito, and they of whom you speak are right in so acting, for they think that they will be gainers by the delay; but I am right in not following their example, for I do not think that I should gain anything by drinking the poison a little later; I should only be ridiculous in my own eyes for sparing and saving a life which is already forfeit.
 Please then to do as I say, and not to refuse me.